Buffer (rail transport): Rod buffers

 The rod buffer was the earliest German type of sprung buffer.
 The first ones consisted of a steel rod that carried the buffer plate at one end.
 The buffer rod pushed backwards on a spiral volute spring (coil spring), which was supported by a strong sheet metal cylindrical sleeve.
 Compressing the spring absorbed the impact.
 The first spring-loaded buffers were invented by John Baillie in 1846.

 Rod buffers can only be found on museum vehicles in Europe today.
 They are still common in Argentina.

 Plunger buffers

 Since the relatively thin buffer rods often bent during operation and caused major damage in accidents, the German state railways developed the plunger buffer.
 The buffer plate sits on a steel tube with a larger diameter, which is therefore more resistant to bending.

 The volute spring system initially still used for the plunger buffers had the disadvantage that the energy put into compression was completely released again, so that the vehicles were pushed apart again after the impact.
-This required trains to be braked evenly and, above all, not just at certain points in order to avoid oscillations in the train set, which inter alia can cause the couplings to break.
+This required trains to be braked evenly and, above all, not just at certain points in order to avoid oscillations in the train, which inter alia can cause the couplings to break.
 An improvement was made by using ring springs, as these convert most of the input energy into frictional heat.